ahmedbrh/ahmedbrh/README.md

 ## About me
 - 💼 looking for  Intership & apprenticeship
 - 🔭 I’m currently working on an WebApp 🤫
-- 🌱 I’m currently learning ReactJs&Redux
+- 🌱 I’m currently learning Redux-Django
-- 👯 I’m looking to collaborate on ReactJs
 - 💪🏼 Hobbies : 🏋️Powerlifting -🏊‍Swimmming-⚽Foot
 - 📫 How to reach me: Brhiliahmed@gmail.com
 - 💯 Skills:  Java -JavaScript-Python